My short answer is: Start with 45 minutes, observe, and adjust. But there are a lot of variables, which is why observing and adjusting is necessary.

 Then there is the number of emitters.
 There are drip lines with inline emitters spaced every 6 inches up to every 18 inches, or even wider.
 So if a broccoli plant is drinking from multiple emitters under it on a drip line that has emitters spaced every 6 inches, you will need to run that system for a shorter duration than if the emitters were spaced every 18 inches.

 On top of that — or under it, actually — is the soil type.
 In a raised box for vegetables that is filled with potting mix-type soil, a drip system should not be run as long as for vegetables planted in the ground in a clayey soil.
 A clayey soil can soak up a lot of water and hold onto it, but a loose and light potting mix-type soil lets water percolate down, down, down to below where a plant’s roots will reach.

-I also mentioned that I’m running my own drip irrigation on my vegetables for 30 minutes every three days on average in October, and I have 0.5 gallon-per-hour emitters spaced every 12 inches, and my soil is a sandy loam (plants are in the ground).
-There’s your starting point.
+And there are even more variables, but let me now give you a jumping off point by saying that I’m running my own drip irrigation on my vegetables for 30 minutes every three days in October, and I have 0.5 gallon-per-hour emitters spaced every 12 inches, and my soil is a sandy loam (plants are in the ground).
+There’s a reference point for you.

-You might also like to read:
+You might also like to read my other posts: